min2ha/ukwa-site/content/target/45075/index.en.md

   "subject": null
 }

-# Digging up Helen Skelton's teenage topless pictures is a gross and disturbing invasion of privacy

 Photographs reportedly showing BBC Olympics presenter Helen Skelton sunbathing topless whilst on holiday aged 17 have been published in a Sunday newspaper and circulated online.
 It comes in the wake of widespread media focus on Skelton's clothes and appearance instead of her presenting skills during her stint in Rio.